symunona/eloquent_javascript_admin_js/client/admin.md

 element.

 The _controls_'s constructor functions are executed, when a new _AdminPanel_ instance is created.
-These functions provides DOM elements with configured event listeners which gaves the user interface and its business logic.
+These functions provide DOM elements with configured event listeners which serves the user interface and its business logic.
 When the DOM elements are built, the constructor function gets the _AdminPanel_ instance's as a _this_ parameter, so through possible to reach the instance's interface even from an event listener.